Jaseci-Labs/jaseci/docs/docs/docs/development/jaseci_ai_kit/jac_nlp/text_encoders/bi_enc.md

     * Return: a dictionary of similarity score for each candidate and context
 * `train`: used to train the Bi-Encoder for custom input
     * Input:
-        * `dataset` (Dict): dictionary of candidates and suportting contexts for each candidate
+        * `dataset` (Dict): dictionary of candidates and supporting contexts for each candidate
         * `from_scratch` (bool): if set to true train the model from scratch otherwise trains incrementally
         * `training_parameters` (Dict): dictionary of training parameters
     * Returns: text when model training is completed